 We spent most of our time in Daylesford visiting the Convent Gallery.
 It has its origins in the 1860s gold rush and was the private residence of the Gold Commissioner until the Catholic Church purchased it in the 1880s and made it the home of the local priest for the next ten years.

 In 1892, the building became the Holy Cross Convent and Boarding School for Girls, home to the Sisters of the Presentation Order.
-Due to its difficult upkeep, it closed in the the 1970s and passed into the hands of the Daylesford community becoming a popular center for community arts and education.
+Due to its difficult upkeep, it closed in the the 1970s and passed into the hands of the Daylesford community becoming a popular centre for community arts and education.
 In 1988, local artist Tina Banitska purchased the property.

 Today the Convent houses eight art galleries, some parts of the original convent have been restored including the chapel, and there’s a museum dedicated to life there during the time of the nuns.
 There’s also a shop and two eateries – the Bad Habits Cafe and the Altar Bar & Lounge.
 Clearly, they have fun with the theme.
 The Convent hosts conferences and weddings and even has accommodations.
 It has a really lovely energy.

 For more information about the Convent at Daylesford, including hours and admission prices, please visit the website here.